aStonePenguin/Tubifarry/README.md

 ### Codec Tinker 🎛️

-**Codec Tinker** is a feature in Tubifarry that lets you **convert audio files** between different formats using FFmpeg.
-Whether you want to standardize your library or optimize files for specific devices, Codec Tinker makes it easy to tinker with your audio formats.
+**Codec Tinker** automatically converts audio files between formats using FFmpeg when they're imported into your library.
+You can set up rules to convert specific formats (e.g., convert all WAV files to FLAC, or convert high-bitrate AAC to MP3).
+Note: Lossy formats (MP3, AAC) cannot be converted to lossless formats (FLAC, WAV) as quality cannot be restored.

 #### How to Enable Codec Tinker